Facial Acids – AHA, BHA, and PHA

 Facial Acids – Alpha Hydroxy Acids (AHA’s)

-AHAs are substances that come from different fruits (sugar cane, citrus, almonds.) and have a similar molecular structure and identical characteristics.
-Its main power is exfoliation, renewal, and hydration of the skin.
-That is why they said to be transforming active ingredients, just like the retinoid family.
+Alpha hydroxyl acids come from fruits such as sugar cane, citrus, and almonds and have identical characteristics and similar molecular structures.
+Exfoliation, renewal, and hydration of the skin are the main influences of AHAs.
+That is why they are said to be transforming active ingredients, just like the retinoid family.

 How do they work?
 It is essential to know that acid exfoliation does not work by abrasion as it happens with scrubs, which exfoliate the skin by dragging particles on it that “scratch” dead skin.
 Acids do a chemical peel.
 They are apply and left to act, “undoing” the unions of dead cells so that they come off more easily.